 The bottom line: Is Offerpad worth it?

-If you don’t want to leave money on the table and have time to compare other solutions, consider a cash offer company or working with a realtor (or a discount realtor) first.
+However, with service fees now at approximately 8%, plus potentially significant repair deductions, the cost of Offerpad's convenience has increased substantially.
+If you don't want to leave money on the table and have time to compare other solutions, consider a cash offer company or working with a realtor (preferably one offering commissions savings) first.
 That way, you can maximize your profit and turn to iBuyers later if needed.

 FAQ